RidgeRun/openfd/docs/attached-board.rst

 `ubifs` or `jffs2` filesystem).

-Save your memory map to a file "nand-mmap.config", and we will supply the filename to the installer as a CLI argument.
+Save your memory map to a file "nand-mmap.config", and we will supply the filename to OpenFD as a CLI argument.

 .. note:: The process of generating images for any component is outside the
           scope of this document.